-However, I would recommend you use one of the other solutions unless you are a hardcore coffee nerd who is ready to spend a few hours experimenting (and potentially drinking many cups of gruesome chemically tasting coffee).
+However, I would recommend using one of the other solutions unless you are a hardcore coffee nerd who is ready to spend a few hours experimenting (and potentially drinking many cups of gruesome chemically tasting coffee).

 Third Wave Water is an interesting option where a mineral blend is made for you, but again it requires you to have ultra-pure water you can add it to.

-PRO TIP : It’s important to remember that one thing is theory, another is practice.
+PRO TIP: It’s important to remember that one thing is a theory; another is practice.
 While it may be specious to dream of perfectly tuned water a la Colonna-Dashwood, you have already reached 95% of the way with bottled water like Nornir.

-Also, remember that it is extremely important to be consistent with your water.
+Also, remember that it is essential to be consistent with your water.
 Perhaps more important than obtaining the perfect composition.

 However, the spring water solution has a couple of challenges.
-In the long run it is expensive and a bit cumbersome all the time to buy a lot of water home.
+It is expensive and a bit cumbersome all the time to buy a lot of water homes in the long run.

 However, it should be noted that the filtering mechanism in these jugs must be changed every month.